libp2p/specs/RFC/0003-routing-records.md

 ## Certification / Verification

-This structure can be contained in a [signed envelope][envelope-rfc], which lets us issue "self-certified" address records that are signed by the `subjectPeer`.
+This structure can be serialized and contained in a [signed envelope][envelope-rfc], which lets us issue "self-certified" address records that are signed by the peer that the addresses belong to.

-To produce a "self-certified" address, a peer will construct a `RoutingRecord` containing all of their publicly-reachable listen addresses.
+To produce a "self-certified" address, a peer will construct a `RoutingState` containing all of their publicly-reachable listen addresses.
 A peer SHOULD only include addresses that it believes are routable via the public internet, ideally having confirmed that this is the case via some external mechanism such as a